 Persons working for International Organisations and government agencies, diplomats, people working in various economic sectors, graduate students and other interested individuals.

-This fee does not cover travel, accommodation, meals and health insurance expenses.
+Tuition fee does not cover travel, accommodation, meals and health insurance.

-GIGS does not offer financial aid to attend its courses.
+GIGS does not offer financial aid to attend its seminars.